Sharks seek new voice after firing coach Peter DeBoer

 “It’s something that was just lingering, there was a little something that just wasn’t quite right,” Wilson said Thursday.
 “My job is to find solutions and how can we get that juice and energy and joy.
 When you get that feeling, it’s contagious, you put games together.
 But when you’re trying to scratch and claw and stay in the game, that’s sometimes when things are missing.”

 Too much has been missing this season for the Sharks, who have been unable to build on last season’s trip to the Western Conference Final.
-San Jose lost the first four games of the season and now is mired in its second five-game skid despite entering the season with high expectations following the re-signing of defenseman Erik Karlsson in the offseason.
+San Jose lost the first four games of the season and now is mired in its second skid of at least five games despite entering the season with high expectations following the re-signing of defenseman Erik Karlsson in the offseason.

-With the team five points out of a playoff spot and with the fourth fewest points in the conference, Wilson is turning the roster over to interim coach Bob Boughner and a whole new cast of assistants.
+With the team five points out of a playoff spot and with the fourth-fewest points in the conference, Wilson turned the roster over to interim coach Bob Boughner and a whole new cast of assistants.

-San Jose also fired assistants Steve Spott, Dave Barr and Johan Hedberg along with DeBoer.
-Roy Sommer will move from being head coach in the AHL to associate coach under Boughner.
-Mike Ricci also has been hired as an assistant and Evgeni Nabokov will be the team’s new goaltending coach.

-The new staff got its start Thursday with a home game against the New York Rangers, hoping to improve poor play in the defensive zone and spark an offensive attack that has struggled too often this season.

-“There’s a lot of different ways you can approach things,” Boughner said.
-“We are going to have a different look offensively.
-We’re a team that I remember a few years ago when I was here that outshot you and attacked you, put you under pressure all night.
+“We are going to have a different look offensively,” Boughner said.
+“We’re a team that I remember a few years ago when I was here that outshot you and attacked you, put you under pressure all night.
 It came off the forecheck, our O-zone play.
 We jumped on teams, we never let them have a breath.
 Right now there’s not enough of that.
 We’ve got to get back to that attack mode and get more bodies in front of the net and more pucks to the net and those kind of things.”

+San Jose also fired assistants Steve Spott, Dave Barr and Johan Hedberg along with DeBoer.
+Roy Sommer was moved from being head coach in the AHL to associate coach under Boughner.
+Mike Ricci also was hired as an assistant and Evgeni Nabokov is the team’s new goaltending coach.

+The new staff got off to a rough start Thursday night with a 6-3 loss to the New York Rangers that featured many of the same defensive breakdowns and problems on the offensive end that have plagued the team all season.

+“We’ve got to find a way,” captain Logan Couture said.
+“Tonight wasn’t good enough once again.
+Unfortunately, that’s been the script for the last while here.
+We’ve really got to look in the mirror and start playing winning hockey.
+Make the smart play.
+Chip it in if you have to.
+Block a shot.
+Defend hard.
+I said it a couple weeks ago, when you defend the hardest, that’s when the offense comes.
+It seems like we’re not doing that.”

-Boughner spent two seasons with the Sharks, including the Stanley Cup run, before leaving for the head coaching job in Florida.
+Boughner spent two seasons with the Sharks, including their 2016 run to the Stanley Cup Final, before leaving for the head coaching job in Florida.
 He had an 80-62-22 record in two years as coach with the Panthers before being fired after last season and brought back to San Jose as an assistant again.

 Now he gets a second shot as a head coach with Wilson hoping a new voice will provide a spark for a roster that hasn’t gotten enough production from younger players and consistent enough play from veterans.

-DeBoer was 198-129-34 in four-plus seasons in San Jose.
-He led the Sharks to their only Stanley Cup Final appearance in franchise history in his first year in 2016.
+DeBoer was 198-129-34 in four-plus seasons with San Jose.
+He led the Sharks to their only Stanley Cup Final appearance in his first year in 2016.
 San Jose made the playoffs again the following three years under DeBoer, losing to eventual champion St. Louis in last season’s conference final in six games.
 San Jose’s six playoff series wins in four seasons under DeBoer were the most for the franchise in any four-year stretch.

 DeBoer is the fifth NHL coach to lose his job this season and the third for performance reasons.
 New Jersey canned John Hynes and Toronto fired Mike Babcock after rough starts, while Calgary accepted Bill Peters’ resignation following allegations of abuse in previous organizations and Dallas dismissed Jim Montgomery on Tuesday citing “unprofessional conduct.”